Enable Metered Connection in Ubuntu Linux: Step-by-Step Guide

 - Once enabled, apps may adapt their behavior to reduce data usage, providing a more efficient experience while on a metered network.

-How do I enable a metered connection in Ubuntu Linux?
+How to set metered connection in Linux?

 Was this guide helpful?